-LAND USE & ECOLOGY One credit - Protection of ecological features 2.
-All existing features of ecological value within and surrounding the construction zone and site boundary area are adequately protected from damage during clearance, site preparation and construct activities in line with BS42020: 2013 3.
-In all cases, the principal contractor is required to construct ecological protection recommended by the SQE, prior to any preliminary site construction or preparation works (e.g. clearing of the site erection of temporary site facilities).
-For sites cleared prior to purchase of the site and less than five years before assessment, a Suitably Qualified Ecologist should estimate the site's ecological value immediately prior to clearance using available desktop information (including aerial photography) and the landscape type/area surrounding the site.
-Where it is not possible for the ecologists to determine that the site was of low ecological value prior to the site clearance then the credits must be withheld, i.e. where there is no evidence and therefore justification for awarding the credits.
-For sites cleared more than five years ago, the ecological value of the site is to be based on the current situation on the basis that within five years, ecological features would have started to re-establish themselves and therefore act as an indicator of the site ecological value.
-Ecologist's report and recommendations 1.A suitably qualified ecologist (SQE) has been appointed by the client or their project representative by the end of the Preparation and Brief stage (RIBA Stage 1 or equivalent) to advise on enhance ecology of the site at an early stage.
+1 - Georgian Terr Office Assessm Parts 1 & 2 ent Red - Minimum standards Green with purple background - Early RIBA stages credits Blue - Different requirements for different schemes Base build credit impacting fit-out Credits Available Key responsibility Bold - Main ContacY LAND USE & ECOLOGY One credit - Protection of ecological features 2.
+All existing features of ecological value within and surrounding the construction zone and site boundary area are adequately protected from damage during clearance, site prepara activities in line with BS42020: 2013 3.
+In all cases, the principal contractor is required to construct ecological protection recommended by the SQE, prior to any preliminary site construction or preparation works (e.g. of erection of temporary site facilities).
+For sites cleared prior to purchase of the site and less than five years before assessment, a Suitably Qualified Ecologist should estimate the site's ecological value immediately prior to available desktop information (including aerial photography) and the landscape type/area surrounding the site.
+Where it is not possible for the ecologists to determine that the site of value prior to the site clearance then the credits must be withheld, i.e. where there is no evidence and therefore justification for awarding the credits.
+For sites cleared more than five value of the site is to be based on the current situation on the basis that within five years, ecological features would have started to re-establish themselves and therefore act as an in ecological value. clearing of the site or to clearance using was of low ecological e years ago, the ecological Waterman / MRG Studio / GPE Ecologist's report and recommendations 1.
+A suitably qualified ecologist (SQE) has been appointed by the client or their project representative by the end of the Preparation and Brief stage (RIBA Stage 1 or equivalent) to ecology of the site at an early stage.
 2. The SQE has provided an Ecology Report with appropriate recommendations for the enhancement of the site's ecology at Concept Design stage (RIBA Stage 2 or equivalent).
-The report is based or visit/survey by the SQE 3.
+The visit/survey by the SQE 3.
 The early stage advice and recommendations of the Ecology Report for the enhancement of site ecology have been, or will be, implemented in the final design and build.
+Waterman / MRG Studio / GPE